OpenSourceEconomics/respy/doc/source/details.rst

 Output Files
 ------------

+Depending on the user's request, the **respy** package creates several output files.

+Simulation
+""""""""""

 .. _data.respy.dat:
 * **data.respy.dat**

 This file contains the agent choices and state experiences.
 The simulated dataset has the following structure.

     ======      ========================
     Column      Information